AI and MLFeatured

 • Environmental Sustainability: AI can help design sustainable tech, improve energy use, and forecast weather patterns to prevent natural disasters.

-• Scientific Discovery: Artificial intelligence (AI) can evaluate enormous volumes of scientific data, speeding up research in disciplines like materials science and medicine.
+• Scientific Discovery: Artificial intelligence (AI) can assess enormous volumes of scientific data, speeding up research in disciplines like materials science and medicine.

 • Human Augmentation: AI-driven assistive devices and prosthetics can improve the lives of those with impairments and increase human capacities.